 Subsumption

-All included papers were ordered towards their objective.
-Bibliographic as well as number and origin of patients were described by frequency distributions.
+All included papers were ordered according to their objective.
+Bibliography as well as number and origin of patients were described by frequency distributions.
 To discuss the consistency, the findings were subsumed for all papers towards each entity of interest.
-Therefore cited methods were full-text reviewed, as far as these were written in English or German and obtainable via library services.
+Therefore cited methods of radiographic evaluation were full-text reviewed, as far as these were written in English or German and obtainable via library services.
 Results: